Muscle activation explained.....The theory and use of it in practice

 Article written by Christie Rourke - Worthing

-I run Bodywaves Sports Injury Clinic at Splashpoint Leisure Centre in Worthing.
-From there I personally practice muscle activation which looks at the body and how we compensate our movement patterns which leaves us open to injury and overuse.
-So, finding the source of these problems can help us recover... [read more]
+I run Bodywaves Sports Injury Clinic at Offington Osteopath Clinic in Worthing.
+From there I personally practice Muscle Activation using the BE ACTIVATED TECHNIQUE which looks at the body and how we compensate our movement patterns which leaves us open to injury and overuse.
+So, finding the source of these... [read more]